rizinorg/rizin/README.md

 ## Tools

-Apart from the main tool `rizin`, there are also other tools tailored for specific purposes and useful for shell scripting or as a separate standalone tools:
+Apart from the main tool `rizin`, there are also other tools tailored for specific purposes and useful for shell scripting or as separate standalone tools:

 - `rz-bin` - provides all kind of information about binary formats
 - `rz-asm` - a command-line assembler and disassemblers